DataDog/documentation/content/en/events/guides/migrating_to_new_events_features.md

 | error         | ERROR      |

 ### Source remapping in queries
 Many Event source names have changed.
-See the full list of affected source names [here][4].
+See the full list of affected [source names][4].

 ### The monitor evaluation window is limited to 48 hours.
 Your monitors are not evaluated beyond a 48 hour window.
 If you need to use a longer evaluation window, you can generate custom metrics from events and use a metrics monitor, where the evaluation window can be up to one month.